MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-upsert-insert-update-record.md

 When you use the `Prefer: return=representation` header you can get a different status code in the response to indicate whether the record was created or updated.

-The following request creates a new record and returns `201 Created`.
+The following request creates a new record and returns status `201 Created`.

 **Request**